Trump Impeachment Hearing Who’s Who: Gordon Sondland

 Who?

-Witnesses say that the ambassador to the U.N. served as one of the point men — along with Rudy Giuliani and Rick Perry — pressing Ukraine on behalf of the president to investigate Hunter Biden’s business dealings, with the understanding that military aid would be withheld until an investigation was announced.
+Witnesses say that the ambassador to the E.U. served as one of the point men — along with Rudy Giuliani and Rick Perry — on pressing Ukraine on behalf of the president to investigate Hunter Biden’s business dealings, with the understanding that military aid would be withheld until an investigation was announced.

 Who Is He According to Team Trump?